naheller/notes/arch/sway.md

   - Turns off external displays (TODO: Understand how swaymsg works)
   - Locks screen before sleep (DONE: Implement sleep on idle)

+## Waybar

+Having started fresh with archinstall in June 2025, waybar was installed alongside sway.
+Waybar's config lives in `~/.config/waybar` (symlinked from dotfiles).

+The config process is a little more straightforward with the use of modules.
+There is also a CSS stylesheet that I'm in the process of customizing.
+Seems nice.